Creates a choropleth map from an object of class sf.

 An object of class

-containing polygon geometries.- value
+sfcontaining polygon geometries.- value

 Column in

-used to shade the polygons (default =output
+sf_objectused to shade the polygons (default =output).- n

 Integer.
 Number of clusters to use in Fisher classification (default = 7).